MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/troubleshoot/cannot-authenticate-or-must-authenticate-twice.md

 This issue occurs when Network Level Authentication (NLA) is required for RDP connections, and the user is not a member of the **Remote Desktop Users** group.
 It can also occur if the **Remote Desktop Users** group has not been assigned to the **Access this computer from the network** user right.

-To remedy this issue, follow one of these steps:
+To solve this issue, do one of the following things:

   - [Modify the user’s group membership or user rights assignment](#modify-the-users-group-membership-or-user-rights-assignment).
   - Turn off NLA (not recommended).